 4. Needledust – Wuh – (2002)

 Like many tracks in this period it has the Donna Summer-esque bassline, but it was the aesthetics of the early noughties that has something special.
 The drums were dirty, the energy was really high and it had some distinctive chops, effects and usually a little vocal hit that kept it all gelled together.

 5. Der Dritte Raum – Hale Bopp – (1998)

 A popular track but a timeless one.
 Would of loved to been at a Love Parade feeling the energy off this one.
 Another great melody that keeps on giving throughout the track.

 6. Saints & Sinners – Pushing too Hard (2000)

 An absolute classic from John Digweed & Nick Muir’s Bedrock records.
-We first heard this track when we was about 15 and absolutely fell in love with it.
+We first heard this in our teens and absolutely fell in love with it.
 There’s been a couple of kinda cool remixes of it ,but none of them come close to the original.
 This track is so driving and emotive.
 It’s something we always strive for when making music.

 7. Joris Voorn – Believer (2004)